-We have over 500 employees, based either at home or in our offices.
+We have over 500 employees based at our sites and at home.

 Our manufacturing requirements remain limited, focusing on research and development.
 Our supply chain therefore comprises suppliers of goods and/ or services required for the continued development of our technologies, the safe operation and maintenance of our facilities, and the provision of engineering support to our partners.